noahoya/noahoya/projects/bankapp.md

   <img width="200px" src="../img/micromouse/micromouse-circuit.png" class="img-thumbnail" >
 </div>

-summary: "Developed a banking database system that allows users to add, delete, search, and display customer records.
+Developed a banking database system that allows users to add, delete, search, and display customer records.
 Originally implemented in C using linked lists and later refactored into an object-oriented design in C++.
 Included features such as file I/O for persistence, robust input validation, and a debug mode for tracing program execution.With this project I gained experience with both procedural and object-oriented programming, memory management, and debugging practices.
-This allowed me to demonstrated the ability to design and implement data structures and manage persistent storage."
+This allowed me to demonstrated the ability to design and implement data structures and manage persistent storage.

 Here is a brief snippet of a script recording user inputs and how the application responded